synthdnb/BPSR-ZDPS/README.md

 Currently you are able to set a Keybinding for `Encounter Reset` and `Pinned Window Clickthrough`.

-As can be seen in the above screenshot of the Settings menu, the `Encounter Reset` Keybind (and button) are typically going to be unnessecary for ZDPS users as the tool is capable of detecting your Encounter states and splitting them automatically for you, including when you wipe.
+As can be seen in the above screenshot of the Settings menu, the `Encounter Reset` Keybind (and button) are typically going to be unnecessary for ZDPS users as the tool is capable of detecting your Encounter states and splitting them automatically for you, including when you wipe.

 In order to take advantage of having a window pinned on your screen, but interacting with the content behind it, you will want to setup a binding for `Pinned Window Clickthrough`.
 When you press this Keybind, any window which is Pinned will stop registering your input for it.
 To help identify when this mode is active, the `Pin` button will turn `Red` if Clickthrough is currently active.
 Otherwise it will be a white/grey color depending on Pinned state.

+##### ZDPS Update Checking
+ZDPS is capable of checking online for new versions and alerting you if one is found.

+> [!IMPORTANT]
+> As stated previously, ZDPS never sends any web requests or data without your permission first.
+That means Update Checking is _disabled_ by default.
+It is however recommended to enable this setting so you are always aware of when an update is available.

 #### Combat